Alliance of family businesses and impact pioneers: the key to France's industrial renaissance?

 Their timing is not compatible with the exit requirements of most venture capital funds.

-Just as they were beginning to lose hope, an entrepreneur friend told them about a new fund with permanent capital that invests in impact companies at seed stage: "It's an evergreen fund, which means it has no pre-established exit date and allows entrepreneurs to plan for the long term", he explained.
+Just as they were beginning to lose hope, an entrepreneur friend told them about a new fund with permanent capital that invests in impact companies at the seed stage: "It's an evergreen fund, which means it has no pre-established exit date and allows entrepreneurs to plan for the long term", he explained.

 Claire and Leila present their vision to the fund's partners, who, after thorough due diligence, decide to invest.

 The two young entrepreneurs can look forward to the next two years with confidence.
-A lead investor in this first seed round, this VC has the unique feature of bringing together 50 individual investors in a single investment vehicle known as an SPV.
+A lead investor in the first seed round, this VC has the unique feature of bringing together 50 individual investors in a single investment vehicle known as an SPV.

-VC Evergeen, which remains the reference shareholder for the long term, also ensures that new funds are aligned with N Zero's mission.
+The Evergreen VC, still a long-term core shareholder, also ensures that new funds are aligned with N Zero's mission.

 This capital increase is led by the family office of the Roche-Dubois family industrial company.
 A year earlier, the new generation of managers had decided to make a strategic shift, putting their regional roots, industrial know-how and patient business development experience at the service of fast-growing industrial start-ups.